-Tokyo Bay borders Tokyo to the north To the east is Chiba in Chiba Prefecture.
+Tokyo Bay borders Tokyo to the north To the east is Chiba in Chiba Prefecture on Honshū in Japan.
 To the south is the Uraga Channel (Uraga Kaikyo) between the Miura Peninsula in Kanagawa Prefecture including Uraga and Yokosuka to the west and the Bōsō Peninsula including Tateyama to the east.
 In Japanese known as Tokyo Wan.

 During the war, Tokyo Bay was an important maritime port and anchorage for the Japanese Navy and merchant shipping.
 On August 27, 1945 US Navy and Allied warships anchored in Tokyo Bay.
 On September 2, 1945 the official surrender of Japan took place aboard USS Missouri BB-63.